You have 0 product(s) in your cart.

 Barrens Hut usually has relatively clear water with an average visibility of about 15 metres.
 When you descend, you will see Literally millions of fish.
 Blue gropers, huge schools of yellowtail swimming around the anchor line, enormous yellowtail kingfish coming in to peer at you and many more schooling around the anchor line and over the reef edge.
-The site is 28 metres deep so you have time to enjoy the decent.
+The site is 28 metres deep so you have time to enjoy the descent.

-Common marine animals witnessed at Barrens Hut include an assortment of Nudibranchs (including the rare Donut nembrotha), Bleeker’s Blue Devil Fish, weedy seadragons, red morwong, rock cale, blue groper, sea whips, and octopus.
-I am certain that you will love diving Barrens Hut.
+Common marine animals witnessed at Barrens Hut include an assortment of Nudibranchs (including the rare Donut nembrotha), Bleeker’s Blue Devil Fish, weedy seadragons, red morwong, rock cale, blue groper, sea whips, octopus.
+I am certain that you will love diving at Barrens Hut.

 2. Magic Point.

 Due to its highly interesting abundance of marine life and grey nurse sharks, Magic Point has earned the name “Magical”.
 It is usually very safe and is known for its presence of wobbegong sharks, blue-eye trevallies, yellow-tail and seadragons.